 The research discovered that same-sex relationships are more sensitized to sharing power and having an abiding sense of fair-play with each other.
-This is is a little hinge which swings a big door.
 Because of this difference, emotions related to “control” issues are decidedly muted in same-sex couples.
 Especially for gay women.

-The research also discovered that gay couples displayed lower levels of relational fear, antagonism, and power grabs than straight couples.
+The research also discovered that gay couples displayed lower levels of relational fear, power struggles, antagonism, and control issues than straight couples.
 Gay couples are also better at softened start-ups, using humor and affectionate language when they complain and seek a change.

 Gay men who initiate complaints may, at high levels of conflict, criticize vehemently, and make it more difficult for their partner to make a successful repair attempt.

-Gottman concludes that gay men might need more help understandings the systemic impact of their negativity than lesbian or straight couples.
+Gottman concludes that gay men might need more help in understanding the systemic impact of their negativity than lesbian or straight couples.
 It’s lonely growing up gay, and consequently, emotional supports, particularly for young gay men are often lacking.
-Excessive self-reliance may impede a gay man’s ability to readily find a balance between autonomy and connection.

-Salvatore Garanzini, MFT, is the Executive Director and Cofounder of the Gay Couples Institute, based in San Francisco, CA. He and his husband, Alapaki Yee, MFT, also a co-founder and Director of Operations, supervise clinical staff performing gay couples therapy at the Gay Couples Institute’s San Francisco, San Diego, and New York locations.
-Salvatore is also an adjunct professor in the University of San Francisco Counseling Psychology Department.
-I appreciate the essential ground-breaking research they are doing in Gottman Couples Therapy.
+Salvatore Garanzini, MFT, is the Executive Director and Cofounder of the Gay Couples Institute, based in San Francisco, CA. He and his husband, Alapaki Yee, MFT, also a co-founder and Director of Operations, supervise clinical staff performing gay couples therapy at the Institute.
+Salvatore is also an adjunct professor at the University of San Francisco Counseling Psychology Department.
+I appreciate this ground-breaking research in Gottman Couples Therapy.